DimonLuk/django-boilerplate/README.md

 In this section you can find middleware that are not from installed packages but were written especially for this template
 - ErrorFormatterMiddleware - middleware that catches errors (by error codes that you specify in `HELPERS` dict in the settings) and formats them to the following shape `{"detail": "Internal server error"}`.
+- ResponseMetaInformationInHeadersMiddleware - middleware that adds meta information to responses headers.
+Currently supported meta information: application version, timestamp, response hash.
+By default it's included
-- ResponseMetaInformationMiddleware - middleware that adds some meta information to response.
-Meta info can be added to headers of any response or to response payload of json responses.
-Again it's controlled by `HELPERS` dict in settings.
+- ResponseMetaInformationInJsonMiddleware - middleware that adds meta information to response json payload (if response contains such json payload).
+Currently supported meta information: application version, timestamp, response hash.
+By default it's included

 Headers with meta info: